WP EngineWP Engine Contact Us

 Alternatively, choosing a host that prioritizes performance and includes features like caching and use of a content delivery network (CDN) may eliminate the need for another plugin.

-Use a Host with a Built-in CDN and Caching
+4. Use a host with a built-in CDN and caching

 For instance, when using a managed host like WP Engine, you’ll have features like a global CDN and robust caching.
 These features ensure needed content loads quickly for your site visitors, no matter where they are.
 For instance, sites hosted with WP Engine have shown an average site speed improvement of 68%.